 DCPs are regulated by a strictly formulated set of technical requirements.
 These requirements are formulated by the Digital Cinema Initiatives (DCI).
 By adhering to these requirements it is ensured that a playout server in any cinema can handle a DCP.
-At the same time, newer standards are currently being formulated by the Society of Motion Picture & Television Engineers (SMPTE).
+Newer standards were formulated by the Society of Motion Picture & Television Engineers (SMPTE).
 It is expected that within a few years most of the cinemas worldwide will also meet the requirements of SMPTE.

 - Flat (1:1,85): 1998×1080 (2k) or 3996×2160 (4k)